Integration approaches and methods

 • A query layer connection to an externally managed data warehouse, published as a map service, which summarizes website activity by zip code to display on a map interface in ArcGIS Enterprise

-Make ArcGIS-managed data or tools available to other systems
+Provide data and capabilities to other systems

 In this approach, other systems that include server software, applications, or data storage, can query, and interact with ArcGIS through the ArcGIS REST APIs and features of both ArcGIS Online and ArcGIS Enterprise.
 This might include querying data from feature layers, displaying imagery from image services, or submitting jobs to geoprocessing tools to run an analytic or process.
 Many examples of the location services system are built for this purpose, where services primarily support other applications, including non-ArcGIS systems.